 Major concern at possibility of third Blackwall tunnel at Silvertown based on flawed DfT data

-- Posted in: Blog, Press, Greenwich, Hackney, Lewisham, Newham, Tower Hamlets, Waltham Forest
+- Posted in: News and blogs, Press, Greenwich, Hackney, Lewisham, Newham, Tower Hamlets, Waltham Forest

 - Tagged with: bow, Department for Transport, silvertown, road building, blackwall tunnel